-At Destinations For Teens, we provide heroin addiction treatment services to support young adults in living a substance use-free life.
+At Destinations For Teens, we provide heroin addiction treatment to support young adults in living a substance-use-free life.
 Contact us at 877.466.0620 to learn about our comprehensive teen heroin rehab treatment programs.

 Since heroin is illegally made and sold, its strength and purity vary, especially when mixed with other substances.
 Whether a user smokes, snorts, or injects heroin, its impact can be felt quickly.
 A euphoric feeling will last from 45 seconds to a few minutes as soon as it is used.
-Then, other effects such as nodding off will happen for at least two hours.
+Then, other effects, such as nodding off, will happen for at least two hours.
 Within three to five hours, the effects of heroin will wear off, and users will often seek more.
-Just how long does heroin stay in someone’s body?
+Just how long does heroin stay in your system?
 Heroin use can be detected in the following ways:

 Heroin can be found in a urine test between one to four days following the last usage.

-A saliva test would have to be given soon after the last use for it to be effective.
+A saliva test would have to be given soon after the last use to be effective.

 Identifying Teen Heroin Use

 Heroin can be snorted, but it is commonly used intravenously with a syringe or smoked using tin foil and a small tube.
-If you suspect that a young adult in your life is using heroin, be on the lookout for changes in their physical appearance.
+If you suspect that a young adult in your life is using heroin, look for changes in their physical appearance.
 Like other drugs, heroin will leave clear, physical reactions that cannot be ignored.
 Here are some distinct signs of teen heroin use: